umijs/dumi/docs/guide/advanced.md

 In the default configuration of dumi, `en-US` is the default language, and `zh-CN` is the second language.

-If you need to modify this configuration, such as modifying the default language or adding more languages, please check [Configuration Items - locales](/config#locales) configuration items.
+If you need to modify this configuration, like modifying the default language or adding more languages, please check [Configuration Items - locales](/config#locales).

 ### Missing translation